-- The Group's structure including share issues and setting a discount/premium management programme; - Risk management; - Appointing the Investment Manager and other service providers and setting their fees; - Reviewing and approving Board changes; - · Considering and authorising Board conflicts of interest; - Reviewing and approving the Group's audited annual financial statements and half yearly financial statements including accounting policies; - Reviewing Investment Manager's conflicts of interest and whistleblowing policies; - Reviewing and approving the Group's level of gearing; - The review and approval of terms of reference and membership of Board Committees; and - Reviewing and approving liability insurance.
+- The Group's structure including share issues and setting a discount/premium management programme; - Risk management; - Appointing the Investment Manager and other service providers and setting their fees; - Reviewing and approving Board changes; - Considering and authorising Board conflicts of interest; - Reviewing and approving the Group's audited annual financial statements and half yearly financial statements including accounting policies; - Reviewing Investment Manager's conflicts of interest and whistleblowing policies; - Reviewing and approving the Group's level of gearing; - The review and approval of terms of reference and membership of Board Committees; and - Reviewing and approving liability insurance.
+There is a procedure in place for the Directors to take independent professional advice at the expense of the Company.